 Plan administrator: Somebody needs to administer the plan on a day-to-day basis.
 This person does not have the same level of responsibility as a trustee, but they need to be aware of important rules and deadlines.
 In many cases, the administrator and trustee are the same person.
 This is the Plan Administrator, and is not the same as the Third-Party Administrator.

 Third-party administrators (TPAs): A TPA performs critical services for a 401(k) plan, such as filing tax returns for the plan, interpreting rules if there are questions, annual discrimination testing, and processing loan or distribution requests.
 A good TPA helps employers avoid mistakes, and these organizations are available both locally and nationwide.
 You might use a TPA as part of a bundled service with your recordkeeper or other vendors, or you can hire a firm that only does administration.
 Especially when you want to customize a plan, a separate TPA can be useful.

 Recordkeepers or investment providers are probably who you think of as your 401(k) vendor.
 These are often large financial companies that you send contributions to.
-They print your statements and run the website you use to trade and invest.
+They print your retirement account statements and run the website you use to trade and invest.
 Depending on how you set up your plan, the investment provider and recordkeeper (as well as the TPA) might be the same company.
 This is often the arrangement for self-employed people setting up a Solo 401(k) .
 Numerous providers exist with varying levels of service and fee structures, and big names aren’t always best, especially for small plans.